gtxaspec/wz_flash-helper/docs/README_switch_firmware.md

 > **❗ WARNING:**
 > - DO NOT DISCONNECT POWER when the Switch firmware operation is going on.
 Doing this would brick your camera.
 > - DO NOT share `initramfs.log` when you are switching to thingino with the `setup_thingino_env.sh` script, this log file contains your Wi-Fi name and password.
-> - Currently Wi-Fi and SD card don't work on thingino firmware yet until they are fixed upstream

 ## Overview